 It’s a no-kill sanctuary, so do visit to support the cause, they really do need the money.
 Like I said, it’s free to visit, but you can support them by buying something from the shop.

 Okay, if you can tear yourself from the fur balls, make your way down towards Piazza Venezia.
 I suggest you follow Via del Plebiscito until you enter the square.
-This was my favorite route as a tour leader, because you round a corner and get a proper WOW-moment.
-I would literally stop and listen for the gasps, and I was rarely disappointed.
+This is my favorite route as a tour leader, because you round a corner and get a proper WOW-moment.
+I will literally stop and listen for the gasps, and I am rarely disappointed.

 It really is impressive, as you enter the square the Victor Emanuel II Monument towers over you, white marble gleaming and at night it is lit up beautifully.
 I call it a monument, but it is a huge structure, there’s a museum inside dedicated to the unification of Italy (Short version: Napoleon happened, he pretty much went to war on Europe and he was VERY successful for a while!
 When he lost the battle of Waterloo (cue the Abba song) in 1814, a lot of countries realized that the old ways of having countries loosely made up of independent city states wasn’t strong enough.
 Another Napoleon might come along, and this time who knew if they could win?
 So changes were made, and in Italy this process of unification lasted for decades until 1861 when Rome was declared the capitol of the Kingdom of Italy, with Victor Emmanuel the 2nd being the first king of a unified country.
 If you are facing the monument look up directly to the left.
 See the big building there with the winged lion?
 That is the symbol of Venice (Venezia), and this was the embassy of the Republic of Venice!
 Until they joined the Kingdom of Italy they were an independent nation with an embassy in Rome, which is why this square is called Piazza Venezia.
 In fact, Venice didn’t join the kingdom until 1866, 5 years after the rest of the country).